-automatically at a specific time in the future up to 12 hours.
+The microwave oven can be set to start automatically at a specific time in the future up to 12 hours.

 - 1. Put in food and close the door.
 (See WARNING on page 25.) - 2.
 Touch AUTO START.
-The AUTO START Indicator Light will blink. - 3.
-Touch Number Pads for the time of day to start cooking.
-A preset delay time must be less than 12 hours. - 4.
-Touch in the cooking time and Cook Power.
+The AUTO START Indicator Light will blink.

+3. Touch Number Pads for the time of day to start cooking.
+A preset delay time must be less than 12 hours.

+4. Touch in the cooking time and Cook Power.
+The Cook 1 Indicator Light will blink.